MeexReay/sRAC/PROTOCOL.md

 Server sends:

-- `0x00` if successful or `0x01` if the username is already taken
+- `0x01` if the username is already taken

-*legacy servers send nothing on successful registration*

 ## Sending authorized messages